Dyson expansion for form-bounded perturbations and applications to the polaron problem: Abstract Dyson Expansion for Form-Bounded Perturbations

 Our goal in this section is to justify the Dyson expansion, formally given by

-for $t>0$, where the integral is over the simplex $\Delta_n^t = \{ t_i \geq 0 \ \text{for $0\leq i\leq n$}, \ \sum_{i=0}^n t_i = t\}$.
-However, in the general setting considered here, where $B$ is merely form-bounded relative to $A$, it is not clear that the terms on the right-hand side are well-defined, and that the sum is convergent.
+for $t>0$, where the integral is over the simplex $\Delta_n^t$ defined in \eqref{def:simplex}.
+However, in the general setting considered here, where $B$ is merely form-bounded relative to $A$, it is not clear how to even make sense of the integrals on the right-hand side.
 Note that even under the stronger assumption that $B$ is operator-bounded relative to $A$, the validity of \eqref{abstract:dyson} is not known, in general; we refer to \cite{rhandi,brendle} for partial results in this direction.

-We shall show below that under the assumption \eqref{assB} above, $\eu^{-t(A+B)}$ indeed has a convergent expansion in powers of $B$, but the individual terms in the expansion cannot necessarily be written in the form \eqref{abstract:dyson}.
-This will be sufficient for our purpose, however.
+The following theorem states that under the assumption~\eqref{assB} above, $\eu^{-t(A+B)}$ indeed has a convergent expansion in powers of $B$, but the individual terms in the expansion cannot necessarily be written in the form \eqref{abstract:dyson}.
+This will be sufficient for our application in the proof of Theorem~\ref{thm:1}, however.

+\begin{theorem} Let $A \geq 0$ be a self-adjoint operator, $B$ a relatively form bounded perturbation satisfying \eqref{assB} for $0\leq \lambda<1$ and $a\geq 0$, and let $A+B$ be defined as above.
+Then, for $t>0$, there exist bounded operators $D_n$ satisfying